Mohsina-Ahmed/MLA-pilot-group-2/mongodb/README.md

 ### MongoDB

-A Dockerfile has been added to push the docker container into the ECR repository mla-fitness-mongodb.
+A Dockerfile has been added to push the docker container into the ECR repository mla-fitness-mongodb